anvilglobaldynamics/torque/meta/api-docs/edit-employment.md

 Possible Error Codes:
 ```
 { code: VALIDATION_ERROR } // validation error on one of the fields
+{ code: APIKEY_INVALID } // the api key is invalid
+{ code: EMPLOYEE_INVALID } // the employmentId could not be found
 ```

 ### response (on success):